RiddleTime/Race-Element/_posts/2023-01-15-how-to-use-liveries.md

 After you have chosen the liveries you can decide to not include the dds files as these will increase the size of your skin pack.

 ## Tagging Liveries
 Liveries once imported can be tagged with a so called Tag.
-Tagged liveries can also be exported by right clicking them.
+Livery Tags can be exported by right clicking in them in the list.
 Before you can tag a livery you will need to create a new Tag which can be done in the Tags tab.

 ## Generating DDS(DirectDraw Surface) files